skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 ### Load/stress tests

 To be sure an app performs well under heavy load, embedded services won’t work as they are limited in terms of performance, parallel processing etc. In our example above, If I want to start lots of kafka consumers and to use a big datomic transactor to cater lots of transactions, embedded datomic and embedded kafka won’t suffice.
-So I have to run a datomic transactor on my machine (maybe I want the DB to be pre-populated with millions or entities as well) and I will need to run kafka on my machine as well (maybe using confluent all-in-one solution).
+So I have to run a datomic transactor on my machine (maybe I want the DB to be pre-populated with millions or entities as well) and I will need to run kafka on my machine as well (maybe using confluent [cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) container setup).
 Let’s get fancy, and also run prometheus/grafana to monitor the performance of the stress tests.

 Your intuition is correct, it would be a nightmare for each developer of the project to setup all services.
-The solution is to containerized all these services. a datomic transactor can be run in docker, confluent kafka provide a docker compose to run kafka zookeeper, broker, control center etc, prometheus scrapper can be run in a container and same thing for grafana.
+One solution is to containerized all these services. a datomic transactor can be run in docker, confluent provides a docker-compose to run kafka zookeeper, broker, control center etc, prometheus scrapper can be run in a container as well as grafana.
 So providing docker-compose files in our repo so each developer can just run `docker-compose up -d` to start all necessary services is the solution I recommend.

-Note that I do not containerized my clojure app so I do not have to change snything in my workflow.
+Note that I do not containerized my clojure app so I do not have to change anything in my workflow.
 I deal with load/stress tests the same way I deal with my unit tests.
-I just start the services and that’s it.
+I just start the services in the containers and my Clojure REPL as per usual.

 This setup is not the only solution to load/stress tests but it is the one I successfully implemented in my project and it really helps us being efficient.